University of Idaho Library [logo]

 Cover of LP, Leonard Feather presents Dixieland vs. Birdland

-Though Leonard Feather was a talented musician he was seldom recorded.
-This was partially because of the Musician's Union regulations prohibiting the recording of non-members.
-Nonetheless, Feather was a prolific composer and lyricist; he recorded over 100 songs and wrote the album notes for thousands of LPs.
+Leonard Feather was a talented musician himself though rarely recorded, in part because of the Musician's Union regulations prohibiting the recording of non-members.
+Feather was a prolific composer and lyrist; he recorded over 100 songs and wrote the album notes for thousands of LPs.
 In addition he was an active arranger and producer.
-By his own estimation, his first quality composition was "Mighty Like the Blues" performed by Benny Carter, Coleman Hawkins, and George Chisholm in 1937.
+By his own estimation, his first quality composition was 'Mighty Like the Blues' performed by Benny Carter, Coleman Hawkins, and George Chisholm in 1937.

-The list of names associated with Leonard Feather's work is both long and distinguished: Lionel Hampton, Duke Ellington, Benny Goodman, Fats Waller, Count Basie, Charlie Barnet, Charlie Parker, Sarah Vaughan, Dinah Washington, Billie Holiday, George Shearing, and many others.
-Some of Feather's most well-known songs include 'Evil Gal Blues', 'Blow Top Blues', 'Dinah's Blues', 'I Remember Bird', and 'Twelve Tone Blues'.
-Possibly his greatest hit was 'How Blue Can You Get' first performed by Lois Jordan and B.B.
+The list of names associated with Leonard Feather’s work is both long and distinguished: Lionel Hampton, Duke Ellington, Benny Goodman, Fats Waller, Count Basie, Charlie Barnet, Charlie Parker, Sarah Vaughan, Dinah Washington, Billie Holiday, George Shearing, and many others.
+Some of Feather’s most well-known songs include ‘Evil Gal Blues’, ‘Blow Top Blues’, ‘Dinah’s Blues’, ‘I Remember Bird’, and ‘Twelve Tone Blues’.
+Possibly his greatest hit was ‘How Blue Can You Get’ first performed by Lois Jordan and B.B.
 King.
-Leonard Feather also penned a great many more, lesser-known songs such as "Get Rich Quick" and "Taxi Blues."2 On October 16, 1951, these songs were the first ever recorded by a teenager named Richard Penniman, later known as Little Richard.
+Leonard Feather also penned a great many more, lesser-known songs such as 'Get Rich Quick' and 'Taxi Blues'.
+On October 16, 1951, these songs were the first ever recorded by a teenager named Richard Penniman, later known as Little Richard.

 Leonard Feather 1937-1945 LP cover